ourresearch/depsy-research/introducing_depsy.md

 That said, there's great news: more and more code is becoming Open Source, available for anyone to browse and search.
 GitHub is by far the largest such repository, with over 9 million users and over 21.1 million repositories [[wikipedia]("https://en.wikipedia.org/wiki/GitHub")].
 By analyzing how much a given software package is reused on GitHub, we can get a pretty good idea of how much that software is reused in general.

-We can also analyze the dependency information in the open source code of packages availale on PyPi and CRAN, the main software repositories for Python and R respecively.
+We can also analyze the dependency information in the open source code of packages available on PyPi and CRAN, the main software repositories for Python and R respectively.

 So then we've got three places to look for software reused via imports:  GitHub, PyPI, and CRAN.
 The specifics of how we do this differ by language:

 ##### Finding dependencies on R libraries: CRAN and GitHub

-The CRAN website lists reverse depencencies for each library (see [the CRAN page for knitr](https://cran.r-project.org/web/packages/knitr/) for what this looks like), so that part is easy.
+The CRAN website lists reverse dependencies for each library (see [the CRAN page for knitr](https://cran.r-project.org/web/packages/knitr/) for what this looks like), so that part is easy.
 We count the "Reverse depends" and "Reverse imports" fields since those reflect actual use, but not the "Reverse enhances" or "Reverse suggests" fields since those are optional.

 We also wanted to find every time that a software project on GitHub uses an R library.
 We started by getting a list of all R GitHub repositories using [Google BigQuery's GitHub Archive](https://bigquery.cloud.google.com/table/githubarchive:github.timeline) and exporting the results of [this query](https://github.com/Impactstory/depsy/blob/master/sql/bigquery_all_github_r.sql).

-Then for each GitHub repository we downloaded its zipped source code, extracted lines that included the words "library" or "requires" from files that end in R and R/Sweave/knitr filename extensions, discarded comments, and then used regular expressions to extract the library name.
+Then for each GitHub repository, we downloaded its zipped source code, extracted lines that included the words "library" or "requires" from files that end in R and R/Sweave/knitr filename extensions, discarded comments, and then used regular expressions to extract the library name.
 [Here's the code that does that](https://github.com/Impactstory/depsy/blob/master/models/github_repo.py) if you'd like more details.

 ##### Finding dependencies on Python libraries: PyPI and GitHub